jina-ai/dev-gpt/README.md

 - [ ] feat: make playground more stylish by adding attributes like: clean design, beautiful, like it was made by a professional designer, ...
 - [ ] support for other large language models like ChatGLM
 - [ ] for cost savings, it should be possible to insert less context during the code generation of the main functionality - no jina knowledge is required

-## challenging tasks:
-- The executor takes an image as input and returns a list of bounding boxes of all animals in the image.
-- The executor takes 3D objects in obj format as input and outputs a 2D image rendering of that object where the full object is shown.
-- The executor takes an mp3 file as input and returns bpm and pitch.
-- The executor takes a url of a website as input and returns the logo of the website as an image.